Central Virginia Community College Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Central Virginia Community College, approximately 12% of students took out student loans averaging $5,099 a year.
 That adds up to $20,396 over four years for those students.

 The student loan default rate at Central Virginia Community College is 18.5%.
 Watch out!
 This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.

-How Much Money Do Central Virginia Community College Graduates Make?bachelor's degree recipients from Central Virginia Community College make around $27,700 per year during the early years of their employment.
-Unfortunately, this is 30% less that the average college graduate's salary of $39,802 per year.
-However, graduates in your major field may make more.
+How Much Money Do Central Virginia Community College Graduates Make?students who graduate from Central Virginia Community College with a bachelor's degree go on to jobs where they make an average salary of $27,700 in their early years.
+This is about 30% less that the average pay for college graduates overall.
+However, graduates with your major may make more.

 Location of Central Virginia Community College